SeanMarcusJensen/Exam_DataScience/Report.md

 This is a Character describing where the passenger mounted from.
 People embarked from  Southampton, Cherbourg, and Queenstown hence the chars C, S and Q.

+### Family (Self made)

+It is interessing to see the whole family as one column, so I'll add this as one numeric value to the dataset.

 ## Task 2

 ### 2a